 To get involved please contact

-Council Manager: Till Leopold, Gender Parity Programme and Human Capital, email@example.com
+Council Manager: Till Leopold, Project Lead, Employment, Skills and Human Capital Initiative, Gender Parity Programme and Human Capital, email@example.com

-Forum Lead: Saadia Zahidi, Senior Director, Gender Parity Programme and Human Capital and Constituents, firstname.lastname@example.org
+Forum Lead: Saadia Zahidi, Head of Employment and Gender Initiatives, Gender Parity Programme and Human Capital, Member of the Executive Committee, firstname.lastname@example.org

 Document archive for all the issues you are interested in